epam/AIRUN-Assistants-Benchmark-TestInstructions/sandbox-tests/solution-migration/rest-controller/java/README.md

-**REST controller test**
+**Migrate to REST controller test**

 *Test Description*
-A developer is trying to migrate a controller to the REST controller for calls from the frontend service
+A developer is trying to migrate a controller to a REST controller for handling calls from the frontend service.

 *Act*